-As we all know the placenta is a temporary organ that develops in the uterus during pregnancy.
-In normal case, it is found on the upper part of the uterus.
-Placenta joins mother and fetus.
+As we all know, the placenta is a temporary organ that develops in the uterus during pregnancy.
+In normal cases, it is found on the upper part of the uterus.
+Placenta joins the mother and fetus.
 Oxygen and nourishment are transferred from the mother to fetus through the placenta.
 Normally, it will get peeled off from the uterine wall after the delivery.
-Placental abruption is the condition in which placenta get detached from the inner wall of the uterus either partially or completely too early before the time of delivery.
+Placental abruption is the condition in which the placenta gets detached from the inner wall of the uterus either partially or entirely too early before the time of delivery.

-Placental abruption is a very serious condition because it will cutoff the oxygen supply and nourishment for your baby and also results in heavy bleeding thus putting both you and your child’s life in jeopardy.
+Placental abruption is a severe condition because it will cut off the oxygen supply and nourishment for your baby and also result in heavy bleeding, thus putting both you and your child’s life in jeopardy.

-Placental abruption is found to occur one in every hundred pregnancies.
+Placental abruption is found to occur once in every hundred pregnancies.
 But the placental abruption putting the life of mother and child occurs only once in every 1500 delivery.